jej127/Bias-Experts/README.md

 ## Improving Bias Mitigation through Bias Experts in Natural Language Understanding
 We propose a new debiasing framework that introduces binary classifiers between the auxiliary model and the main model, coined bias experts.
 Specifically, each bias expert is trained on a binary classification task derived from the multi-class classification task via the One-vs-Rest approach.
 Experimental results demonstrate that our proposed strategy effectively reduces the gap and consistently improves the state-of-the-art on various challenge datasets such as HANS.

-This repository contains code for our paper: Improving Bias Mitigation through Bias Experts in Natural Language Understanding.
+This repository contains code for our EMNLP 2023 paper: [Improving Bias Mitigation through Bias Experts in Natural Language Understanding](https://arxiv.org/abs/2312.03577).
 For a detailed description and experimental results, please refer to the paper.

 ## Requirements
 - Python 3